What’s It All About?

 Changing the way multinational corporations are taxed to be more consistent with the way most countries tax these entities.

-The bottom line, we feel, is this.
-The great majority of our donors will actually have more discretionary income as a result of the new tax law, and we feel that what benefits our donors benefits ChildVoice.
+The bottom line is this -- the great majority of our donors will actually have more discretionary income as a result of the new tax law, and we feel that what benefits our donors benefits ChildVoice.
 We also feel that most ChildVoice donors give to our work because they believe strongly in what we are doing to relieve suffering and trauma among war-affected adolescent girls—and not simply for a tax deduction.